-A cell needs various compartments to carry out a mix of functions that are necessary not only for the working of the cell but the organism as a whole especially in the case of multicellular organisms.
-Out of the many different compartments known as cell organelles, there are two specialized centers, one for production and the other for degradation.
-They are known as ribosomes and lysosomes responsible for the production of proteins and destruction of proteins respectively.
-Thus, lysosomes and ribosomes are two different cell organelles that perform very different functions and have very different physiological characteristics.
+A cell requires various compartments to carry out a variety of functions that are required not only for the cell's operation but also for the organism as a whole, especially in multicellular organisms.
+There are two specialised centres among the many different compartments known as cell organelles, one for production and the other for degradation.
+They are known as ribosomes and lysosomes, and they are in charge of protein production and protein degradation, respectively.
+Thus, lysosomes and ribosomes are two distinct cell organelles that perform very different functions and have very different physiological characteristics.

 As you go through the given diagram the difference between lysosomes and ribosomes will be quite evident.
 The diagram is as follows:

 Thus, there is a significant difference between lysosomes and ribosomes both in terms of their function and their structure.
-Despite the difference between lysosomes and ribosomes, each one of them is vital for the proper functioning of a eukaryotic cell especially an animal cell.
+Despite the difference between lysosomes and ribosomes, each one of them is vital for the proper functioning of a eukaryotic cell, especially an animal cell.

 1. Summarize the difference between lysosomes and ribosomes.

 Lysosomes are membrane-bound cell organelles found mostly in eukaryotic animal cells.
 They act as a waste disposal system by degrading various biomolecules using hydrolytic enzymes found in a variety of bacteria.
 Ribosomes, on the other hand, are the cell's protein-producing macromolecular machinery that is responsible for protein synthesis from messenger RNA and is thus known as the translational apparatus.

 2. Are lysosomes a product of ribosomes?
 Explain.